smartadserver/Unity-MobileSDK-Adapter/Documentation/integration.md

 ## Displaying an ad

 Ads are handled by native SDK using the _Unity's Native Plugin_ mechanism.
-But the app can instantiate and manipulate banners and interstitials directly through C# objects, that provide a simple and universal API to load them and display them.
+But the app can instantiate and manipulate banners and interstitials directly through C# objects, that provide a simple and universal API to load and display them.

 > You can see a complete example on how to implement a banner and an interstitial in your app in the ```GameController.cs``` script of the sample.